Jiayi21/DVR3D-python-interface/DVR3Dinterface/README.md

 # parser.py
 This script is a separated commandline interface for the parser submodule "dvr3dparser.py".

+*Work on Win and Linux, tested on python 3.8*

 The parser will read variable names and values from a [input file](/DVR3Dinterface/input/) file given by user.
 And generate a job file by specified [config](/DVR3Dinterface/configs/).
 ~~~~
 usage: parse.py [-h] [-o OUTPUT] [-j] input config